classyllama/devenv-vagrant/provisioning/molecule/README.md

 3. We need to override the postfix parameters for `inet_interfaces` and `inet_protocols` options to avoid using IPv6 interface ('localhost' is mapped to 127.0.0.1 and ::1 and it is impossible to modify /etc/hosts inside the container).

-4. The package 'coreutils' is removed from the list of 'Common Software Packages' due to conflict with 'coreutils-single' which is installed by default on Docker containers for RockyLinux8 and CentOS 8.
+4. The package 'coreutils' is removed from the list of 'Common Software Packages' due to conflict with 'coreutils-single' which is installed by default on Docker containers for RockyLinux8.

 ## Molecule CLI